Ebola is terrifying for adults – but even more so for children.

 Preventing infection among children must be at the heart of the Ebola response.

-Working alongside the government and partners, UNICEF is continuing to scale up its response to control and prevent the spread of the disease, and ultimately stop the outbreak; reduce Ebola-related deaths among those infected; and provide protection, alleviate suffering, and give assistance to affected children and families.
+Working alongside the government and partners, UNICEF has been working to control and prevent the spread of the disease, and ultimately stop the outbreak; reduce Ebola-related deaths among those infected; and provide protection, alleviate suffering, and give assistance to affected children and families.

-The Ebola crisis is further exacerbating the vulnerability of communities already grappling with conflict, displacement and disease outbreaks.
+The Ebola crisis has exacerbated the vulnerability of communities already grappling with conflict, displacement and disease outbreaks.
 Together with partners, UNICEF is therefore addressing critical needs of communities beyond Ebola, providing health, water sanitation and hygiene, nutrition, and other essential services in the Ebola affected areas.

 Why Ebola is so devastating for children